up-csi/rfc-modules/src/rfc/rfc-00.typ

 - RFCs must make it especially easy to locate and identify _directives_ for rapid referencing

+- In the event of a dispute regarding writing style or tone, the *Director for Engineering* shall be the final arbiter.

 == Structure

 - An RFC must contain the sections enumerated herein.
 Unless otherwise prohibited by this standard; however, the addition of new sections is allowed.